 Ricotta may also be frozen up to 6 months.
 Defrost slowly in the refrigerator before using.

-- Dry cottage cheese may be substituted for ricotta in equal measures, but the flavor will be milder and a bit saltier.
-For some recipes, you may wish to smooth the cottage cheese by putting it through a blender with 1 Tbsp skim milk.
+Dry cottage cheese may be substituted for ricotta in equal measures, but the flavor will be milder and a bit saltier.
+For some recipes, you may wish to smooth the cottage cheese by putting it through a blender with 1 tablespoon skim milk.

 Tofu can also be substituted in equal measures for ricotta in many recipes.